 For more information, see our article on Bonds and Insurance.

-How to Notarize a Document in 3 Easy Steps
+How to Notarize a Document

 To notarize a document, the notary must always perform at least two critical steps:

 - Make a journal entry (in some states, this is not required).

 Not every notarial act requires the document to be signed in front of the notary public, but the notary should always verify the signer’s identity.

 The four steps to successfully screen the signer are:

 - Personal Appearance: “Personal appearance by the individual requesting notarization is required at the time of notarization in ALL instances.” sos.iowa.gov